ramzi-omari/Portfolio-react-sanity/README.md

 install package : npm i react-router-dom

-and then import the package in our app.js
+and then import BrowserRouter Switch & Route in our app.js and wrap out component with it